 The Birth of the "Hit Recording Capital of the World"

 In the 1950s, the Muscle Shoals was home to the first record company in Alabama, Tune Records, which led to more than a dozen other recording studios to open within the region.
 The most famous of these studios were the FAME Studio and the Muscle Shoals Sound Studio, which were among the top R&B recording studios in the nation.
 These studios produced hits for such artists as Aretha Franklin, Wilson Pickett, The Osmonds, and Rolling Stones.
 In the late 1970s, the region was dubbed the "Hit Recording Capital of the World" because it was producing more hit singles per capita than New York, Los Angeles, Nashville, Miami, and other music cities.

 The Music Continues

 Today, the Muscle Shoals region is still making an impact on the music industry through its songwriters and artists.
 FAME Music continues to be a favorite recording studio in the industry, and actively produces artists and publishes music.
 Additionally, each year the W.C.
-Handy Music Festival and Songfest celebrates both the historical roots of the Muscle Shoals Sound and its future.
-The annual festival is attended by an estimated 150,000 people and includes more than 200 events in four counties.
+Handy Music Festival celebrates both the historical roots of the Muscle Shoals sound and its future.
+The annual festival is attended by an estimated 150,000 people and includes more than 200 events in three counties.
 Another favorite annual music festival in the region is the Tennessee Valley Fiddlers Convention held in Athens.
 This event celebrates old time music with a competition for the best fiddlers, guitarists, banjo players, dulcimer, and more.